vn971/timeplot/README.md

 ## Installation (Windows)

 * Not supported yet.
 We need to implement window name extraction, then it should work.

+## Limitations

+* Periods of data absence are not handled smartly yet

 ## Other